-While I realize the burden of time and effort my request imposes, I would appreciate a response by , although I will also welcome a later response if meeting this due date poses a problem.
-Please send your letter to me via e-mail at @psu.edu with a copy to my administrative staff assistant at @psu.edu.
-Thank you in advance for your assistance in this important process.
+While I realize th ne burden of time an nd effort my request in nposes, I v would appre eciate a response by, altho ugh I will also weld come a later response if meeting this due dat te poses a problem.
+Please s send your letter to r ne via e-mai il at @psu.edu with a copy y to my administrative sta aff assistant at @psu.edu.
+Thank yo u in advan nce for your assistance in this important proces S.

+Sincerely,
-SAMPLE 2: (University College example)

-{Dr} , {rank, unit}, is being considered for promotion to [[Associate]] Professor [[and the award of tenure]] at The Pennsylvania State University during the coming academic year.
-The informed assessment of recognized experts from outside our institution of a candidate's {research, creative practice, and scholarly accomplishments,} impact and stature in their field are important factors in our decision to promote [[and award tenure to]] all tenure-line faculty members.
-I am requesting your confidential letter of assessment of the appropriateness of the promotion [and tenure] of {Dr.} .

-Dr. is located at the campus, which is one of 14 campuses in the University College.
+SAMPLE 2: (University College example) Dear : {Dr} , {rank, unit}, is being considered for promotion to [[Associate]] Professor [[and the award of tenure]] at The Pennsylvania State University during the coming academic year.
+The informed assessment of recognized experts from outside our institution of a candidate's {research, creative practice, and scholarly accomplishments,} impact, and stature in their field are important factors in our decision to promote [[and award tenure to]] all tenure-line faculty members.
+I am requesting your confidential letter of assessment of the appropriateness of the promotion [and tenure] of {Dr.} Dr. is located at the campus, which is one of 14 campuses in the University College.
 This campus focuses heavily on lower-division undergraduate teaching with selected associate degrees; however, we also offer several baccalaureate degree programs.
-Please see our website for additional information about the campus at http://.

-The largest demand on faculty time is teaching, with a typical load of three classes each semester.
+Please see our website for additional information about the campus at http:// The largest demand on faculty time is teaching, with a typical load of three classes each semester.
 We also expect the faculty to be engaged in research and other scholarly activities, and to serve the campus and community in various ways.
 Activities such as student advising; campus, college, and university service; and public and community service enter into the evaluation of candidates.
 However, we do not expect you to judge these other activities.
 We seek your comments only on research and scholarly competence and reputation.
 Enclosed you will find {Dr.} 's curriculum vitae, a narrative {research/artistic} statement, and {copies of selected publications/examples/evidence of their creative accomplishments}.
 Also enclosed is an excerpt from our College's "Statement of Expectations and Criteria for Promotion and Tenure."
-I would find it the most helpful to receive your responses to the following questions:

-- In what capacity, if any, do you know {Dr.} ?
-If you have had interactions with {Dr.} , please briefly describe the context of these interactions. - Based on your direct knowledge, does {Dr.} 's {research/creative practice} justify promotion [[and award of tenure]]? - Has {Dr.} 's {research/creative practice} had influence on other researchers in the field or the broader discipline, or provided significant impact on people and society? [[Penn State recognizes that evidence of influence and impact may not be fully developed for early career faculty members.
-Therefore, the potential for one's work to have influence and impact is a key factor in the award of tenure.]] - [[If tenure is granted, how likely is it that {Dr.} will elevate significantly the quality and reputation of our {academic unit} and continue on a trajectory for future promotion to Professor?]]
+I would find it the most helpful to receive your responses to the following questions: • In what capacity, if any, do you know {Dr.} ?
+If you have had interactions with {Dr.} , please briefly describe the context of these interactions. • Based on your direct knowledge, does {Dr.} 's {research/creative practice} justify promotion [[and award of tenure]]? • Has {Dr.} 's {research/creative practice} had influence on other researchers in the field or the broader discipline or provided significant impact on people and society? [[Penn State recognizes that evidence of influence and impact may not be fully developed for early-career faculty members.
+Therefore, the potential for one's work to have influence and impact is a key factor in the award of tenure.]] [[If tenure is granted, how likely is it that {Dr.} will elevate significantly the quality and reputation of our {academic unit} and continue on a trajectory for future promotion to Professor?]]
 While activities such as teaching, advising, and university service to the profession also enter into the valuation of candidates, I do not assume you will have had the opportunity to assess these activities.
-Therefore, I seek your comments only on competence of {Dr.} 's {research/creative practice}.
+Therefore, I seek your comments only on competence of {Dr.} 's

+{research/creative practice}.